shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 The flags for the components launcher are:

 - **-m**: multi agent.
 Default not set
+- **-c**: if set, the real crazyflie interface will be launched instead of the simulation.
+Defaults to false"
 - **-t**: launch keyboard teleoperation.
 Default not launch
 - **-v**: open rviz.
 Default not launch
 - **-r**: record rosbag.
 Default not launch